 C:\Program Files (x86)\CoreView Agent

-For configuring the docker container which runs management actions, you should add and configure the following keys in the section “AppSettings”:
+For the Docker container running management actions, add and configure these keys in the “AppSettings” section:

 <add key="gMSAEnabled" value="true" />